steemit/smt-whitepaper/smt-manual/manual.md

 ## STEEM Supply is Locked into Liquidity Pools by Automated Market Makers

 Each SMT that leverages Automated Market Makers augments the ratio of demand for STEEM to available supply of STEEM.
-The effect of the Automated Market Maker to STEEM is that each Automated Market Maker represents a permanent holding pool for STEEM, which represents a decrease available supply.
+The effect of the Automated Market Maker to STEEM is that each Automated Market Maker represents a permanent holding pool for STEEM, which represents a decrease in available supply.
 Given demand were to stay equal, the price of STEEM is caused to rise with the advent of each new Automated Market Maker.

 ## STEEM and SMT Demand Increases with Advent of New Powers of Influence